SteveHodge/assistantdm/readme.txt

 ---=== IN PROGRESS ===---
 * BUG: Some feats not applied when manually added (e.g. "Weapon Focus (Gore)" on Triceratops
 * Monster library needs to check for dupes and confirm replacement.
-* Implement editing for remaining fields: Spec.
-Qualities, Space/Reach, AC, Size/type, Grapple (DONE Feats)
+* Implement editing for remaining fields: AC, Size/type (DONE Feats,  Spec.
+Qualities, Space/Reach, Grapple)
 * Show calculations for hit dice/hit points, abilities.
 Or use character panels for editing (which have info popups).
 * Reopen encounter window from combat/menu
 * Export to html file?
 Maybe live?